Flaredashboard/tso-registry/README.md

 ## How to submit a file

-- Authorise your github user/s with one of the following methods:
+- Authorise your github user/s with one of the following methods.
+Keep in mind that you have to authorize the user from Flare and Songbird if you are submitting on both chains.
     - Use our Dapp: https://app.flaredashboard.io/
     - Alternatively:
         - Check your user id with the endpoint https://api.github.com/users/{username}